 Regular Maintenance of Home Appliances

 This last piece of advice may be the most important.
-Regular maintenance of your home appliances ensure that they are performing at their optimal efficiency.
-Be sure to clean the coils inside the fridge, empty lint traps, clean dryer hoses, and remove calcium buildup from spray arm inside the dishwasher.
+Regular maintenance of your home appliances ensures that they are performing at their optimal efficiency.
+Be sure to clean the coils inside the fridge, empty lint traps, clean dryer hoses, and remove calcium buildup from the spray arm inside the dishwasher.
 Failing to clean them could lead to costly repairs over time.

 If you decide to go one step further, you can invest in upgrading your outdated appliances with more energy-efficient ones.
 This does not mean you need to go out and buy brand new appliances though.
 It could be something as simple as replacing old light bulbs with energy-efficient ones.
 Although, if it is time to upgrade your larger home appliances, shop around for Energy Star certified ones.

 - Maintaining Your Home: The Benefits Now and in the Future

 - Simple Ways to Save on Energy Costs at Home

 - Reducing the Cost of Your Monthly Bills

 Jenny Smedra is an avid world traveler, ESL teacher, former archaeologist, and freelance writer.
 Choosing a life abroad had strengthened her commitment to finding ways to bring people together across language and cultural barriers.
 While most of her time is dedicated to either working with children, she also enjoys good friends, good food, and new adventures.